nszad/hashicorp-take-home/git-basics.md

 #### Git push

-Often `git push` and `git pull` are described as equivalent.
-This isn't entirely correct, since under the hood `git pull` does two things. `git push` takes our current branch, and checks to see whether or not there is a tracking branch for a remote repository connected to it.
-If so, our changes are taken from our branch and pushed to the remote branch.
-This is how code is shared with a remote repository, you can think of it as "make the remote branch resemble my local branch".
-This will fail if the remote branch has diverged from your local branch: if not all the commits in the remote branch are in your local branch.
-When this happens, your local branch needs to be synchronized with the remote branch with git pull or git fetch and git merge.
+Let's say you want to update the remote repository with your changes.
+When you run `git push`, Git first checks whether you have a tracking branch (a local reference to an upstream branch in a remote repository) associated with the local branch you are working on.
+Once located, Git "pushes" any changes you've made to the remote branch.
+The local branch and the remote branch now share those changes.
+In other words, `git push` makes the remote branch resemble your local branch.

+NOTE: This command will print an error message if the remote branch has diverged from your local branch.
+This means that the remote branch has changes that are not in your local branch.
+This brings us to `git fetch`, `git merge`, and `git pull`.

 #### Git fetch